 These changes are necessary in enterprise environments where both onsite and cloud-based applications are in use or systems are being migrated to the cloud.
 The interplay between cloud, mobile and IoT technologies in the modern enterprise creates the need for a more granular approach to IAM via scalable solutions suitable for a variety of network environments.

-Not all businesses need or can benefit from a cloud-based IGA solution.
+Not all businesses need or can benefit from a cloud-based identity governance and administration solution.
 How do you know it’s time to make the switch?
 Consider adopting IGA if:

 • You run an enterprise-level business with multiple systems and a large number of users